k1sul1/custom-admin-notices/readme.txt

 == Frequently Asked Questions ==
 - Why would I use this?
-If you need a handy way to annoy your users with
+If you need a handy way to annoy your users with important banners.

 == Screenshots ==
 1. View from WP-admin.